ActiveBrainAtlas/MouseBrainAtlas/README.md

 A complete run-through of the following demo takes roughly 2 hours.
 In order to allow an user to walk through the pipeline in as little time as possible, this demo only used 3 sections.
 Such small number of sections is not adequate to obtain an accurate registration.
 To get reasonable results, at least 10 sections are recommended for each landmark.

-## Viewer

-This project has an associated viewer located [here](https://activebrainatlas.github.io/MouseBrainAtlas/) to view three examples of structure registration in the brainstem region.

 ## Installation

 #### Install CUDA (refer to [this page](https://mxnet.apache.org/versions/master/install/ubuntu_setup.html#cuda-dependencies))